filakhtov/gentoo-use-docs/gnome-extra/cjs.md

 It is safe to disable the flag.

-### gtk
-This flag is used only if the `test` flag is also enabled.
-Pull in the [x11-libs/gtk+](../x11-libs/gtk+.md) package as a dependency to provide an ability for tests to run the tests that use GTK+ toolkit.

-This flag should normally be disabled.

 ### readline
 Pass the `-Dreadline=enabled` option to the `meson` build script.
 Use the readline library to provide rich user input in the interactive shell and debugger.